h15h4m/Sherlock-Linux-Cryptominer-Detection-Toolkit/README.md

-# 🔍 Linux Cryptominer Detection Toolkit
+# 🔍 Sherlock - Linux Cryptominer Detection Toolkit

 A forensic toolkit for detecting cryptominer infections on Linux systems.
 Supports both **live box analysis** (running system) and **dead box analysis** (mounted forensic image or chroot).
 All detection signatures are managed through an external YAML file — no code changes needed to add new miners.